 It was often prepared in my parents home since we had plenty of hibiscus flowers in our garden and everyone liked this tasty and healthy side dish with their lunch.

 Red hibiscus flowers are either single layered or multi layered, and you can use any of those as you wish.

 So here is how the stew/sour curry is made using this easy hibiscus sour curry recipe or hibiscus pulinkari Kerala recipe using fresh hibiscus flowers, tamarind and few other ingredients.

 Hibiscus Pulinkari Kerala Recipe South Indian Style - Edible Red Hibiscus Flower Curry Recipe

-- 1 medium onion or a handful of shallots
+- 1 medium sized onion or a handful of shallots

-- Tamarind paste about half the size of a medium sized lemon
+- 2 teaspoons tamarind paste about half the size of a medium sized lemon

 - Separate petals from the hibiscus flowers, as we need only the petals to prepare the stew.